Biomedical-Imaging-Lab-CWRU/3D-UBM/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Getting Started

+Download the repository locally and follow instructions listed in README as well as the codes.
+The data can be accessed from our lab's local server.

 <em>preprocessing</em> contains files for pre-processing .cin and .log files, converting them to common formats, and align them using transformation diffusion approach.

 **To read and convert file**